 Designing things like posters, flyers and newsletters is much easier if you use a desktop publishing program, rather than a word processing program.
-You have much more control over where things appear on the page in programs like Microsoft Publisher, Adobe Indesign and Quark Xpress than you do in Microsoft Word or Open Office Write.
+You have much more control over where things appear on the page in programs like Microsoft Publisher or Adobe Indesign than you do in Microsoft Word or Open Office Write.
 However, it’s no good trying to design your artwork in a program you don’t know how to use!

 Our staff are happy to provide tips here and there, but we do not offer training and support with design work, so you do need to make sure that you design your printing in a program that you understand.

 Community groups in Sussex are welcome to come and design their artwork in the Centre.

 Computer use is free but if you would like to use a computer for a number of hours, it is advisable to book one.
 Contact us to do this.
 Have a look at our list of computer programs before you come, so that you know what you will want to use.